What is a cashback current account?

-Cashback current accounts gift you a money incentive when you switch your main bank account from your current bank and open a new current account with a new provider.
+You can earn a financial incentive when you switch your main current account from your existing bank to a new provider.

 How do cashback current accounts work?